SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 }
 ```

+### Config for custom context

+The Spartacus configuration of `context.custom` needs to be filled with all possible valid values of the custom context.
+This can be achieved differently when using static or automatic context configuration (from CMS).

+#### Automatic context configuration
 If you are using automatic site configuration, additionally you need to:

 1. Add in CMS (Backoffice) the _URL encoding attribute_ named `custom`.